boldsuck/tor-relay-bootstrap/README.md

 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end

-To use it, set up a Debian server, SSH into it, switch to the root user, and:
+To use it, set up a Debian server, SSH into it, switch to the root user ('su -' since Buster!), and:

 * Get & use this script:
 ```sh